Tripp Umbach has completed more economic impact studies nationwide than any other company

 TOURISM AND SPORTS INDUSTRY

 Since our founding in 1990 Tripp Umbach has completed hundreds of economic impact studies in the tourism and sports industry.
 Our clients include the national parks services, PGA golf events, NFL teams, college athletics and conventions centers.
-Learn more by reading about our recent study completed for UT Athletics.
+Learn more by reading about our recent study completed for the Western Pennsylvania Conservancy on Fallingwater.

 SOCIETAL IMPACT STUDIES

 We expanded our nationally recognized expertise in economic impact assignments to assess the societal impact of initiatives in community health, economic development, and education.
-For example, our current project for the Alliance of Excellence in Education measures multiple societal impacts and costs savings attributed to completing high school.
+Read about our work with Florida International University’s NeighborhoodHELP program.